 - Commissar Cap: Wears one, befitting his rank.

 - Dirty Commies: A middle management Old Bolshevik who is active in the Red Terror.

-- Historical-Domain Character: In the Anglosphere he's mainly known the Romanovs' executioner and little else.
+- Historical Domain Character: In the Anglosphere, he's mainly known as the Romanovs' executioner and little else.
 Soviet historians are a little bit more familiar with his later life.